ujjwalguptaofficial/fortjs-doc/docs/authentication/passport/passport.md

 }
 ```

-In the AuthController, two routes, /login and /register, are defined with the GET HTTP method.
-The getLoginPage method renders the login page, and the getRegisterPage method renders the registration page using the viewResult function.
+In the AuthController, two routes, `/login` and `/register`, are defined with the **GET** HTTP method.
+The `getLoginPage` method renders the login page, and the `getRegisterPage` method renders the registration page using the `viewResult` function.

 For information on how `viewResult` works, refer to [viewResult Doc](/docs/view.md).